 You probably wander through thousands of wines weekly at your local wine shop/supermarket looking for the right one to open now, on a sizzling summer day.
 You’re mostly drinking the cheaper New World Chards and Chenins because of their freshness, simplicity and ease of access.
 Hell, you may even drive down to Portugal to experiment with what they have to offer while organizing yourself a bloody good vacation.
 Two birds, one stone.

 But how often do you say to your mates “let’s try some Balkan wines today“?
-What you can drink in this small heaven – Croatia, B&H, Serbia, Slovenia – will blow your mind into another dimension because we produce fresh styles of wine, aged wines, those exclusively committed to battonage, mixed with international grapes, made solely from international grapes.
+What you can drink in this small heaven – Croatia, Montenegro, B&H, Serbia, Macedonia, Slovenia – will blow your mind into another dimension because we produce fresh styles of wine, aged wines, those exclusively committed to battonage, mixed with international grapes, made solely from international grapes.
 You name it.
-Continue reading “Ask the Pros: 10 Balkan White Wines To End The Summer With”
+Continue reading “Ask the Pros: 10 Balkan White Wines to End the Summer With”

 What if I told you that there was a Croatian winemaker out there capable of making badass wines easily comparable to the giants of France, Italy and Spain?
 Would you believe me and why not?
 Now, before you jump to conclusions, hear me out people.
 I’m not trying to degrade anybody here, but the reality is that you, the casual wine drinker, would grab the first bottle of Chianti or Cote du Rhone if you found yourself in a London supermarket, hesitant of what wine to pair with Cajun steak and passionate sex.
 Tough luck.